stefanomasini/wellkept/README.md

     Repeat password: *****
     Vault created

+Furthermore, if you create a symlink to `wellkept` called `envchain` and call the program through that symlink, the program will behave as if you have issued the `wellkept run` command, with all following options on the command line.
+Hence behaving exactly like envchain when running programs.

 ## Motivation

 For a long time I've used [envchain](https://github.com/sorah/envchain), but secrets are stored in the system's keychain only,